jeshuaerickson/holidayhack2020/README.md

 Lessons Learned |
 --------------- |
 When it comes to computers, everything is deterministic, including random numbers!
-Be very careful what assumptions you're making when you're using random numbers to make an application or component more secure!
-Also, you can split a 64bit number in half to make a 32bit number!!
-Additionaly, a deeper understanding of 32bit vs. 64bit helped me explain bits and registers to my 11-year-old.
+Be very careful what assumptions you're making when you're using random numbers to make an application or component more secure! |
+You can split a 64bit number in half to make a 32bit number!!
+Additionaly, a deeper understanding of 32bit vs. 64bit helped me explain bits and registers to my 11-year-old. |
 Finally, I had NO concept of Endianness until Holiday Hack 2020.
 But now I do! |

 # Objective 11b: Naughty/Nice List with Blockchain Investigation Part 2